FalcoSuessgott/vault-kubernetes-kms/docs/configuration.md

 ```

 ### JWT Auth
-This authentication method is specifically for deployment models, where the plugin **does not** run in a static pod and has access to a Kubernetes Service Account token.
-With the usual deployment in a static pod, this authentication method does not work.
+JWT auth has two token sources:

+* `file` (default) reads a JWT from `--jwt-token-path`.
+This is useful for a projected Kubernetes Service Account token when the plugin is not a static pod.
+* `spiffe` requests a fresh JWT-SVID from the SPIFFE Workload API for every Vault login.
+It requires an audience and an exact SPIFFE ID.
+The Workload API still enforces whether the workload is authorized to request that identity.

 ```bash
 # Follow https://developer.hashicorp.com/vault/docs/auth/jwt